-Oaklianna Caraballo is the Art in State Buildings Administrator for the University of Florida, Gainesville.
+Oaklianna Caraballo is the Art in State Buildings Specialist for the University of Florida, Gainesville.
 Oaklianna began her public art career in this position in 2005.
 Since then, she has overseen both publicly and privately funded projects.

 Her current research focuses on the intersection of public art and university campuses as sites for creative inquiry and problem solving.
 The intersections of art and public dialog, interactions, and interest creates unlimited possibilities for meaningful and unexpected encounters.
 With a focus on best practices and National trends, the public art program at UF is participating in the ever evolving field of contemporary public art discourse.